Exploring Implant Crowns in Modern Dentistry

 Studies such as, “A prospective clinical study comparing the emergence profile of two custom abutment designs,” and, “A clinical evaluation of custom abutments for single-tooth implant restorations”, have affirmed the esthetic and functional advantages of custom implant abutments.
 Furthermore, controlling the angle of the custom abutment wall can reduce hydraulic forces, as highlighted in the study, “Control of the Emergence Profile to Prevent Hydraulic Forces.”

 While cementation remains the standard of care in dental implantology, it’s not without challenges.
 One significant drawback is the difficulty of removing excess cement, which has been linked to complications like peri-implant mucositis and peri-implantitis.
-Recent research has shown that dental professionals often use significantly more cement than necessary, emphasizing the need for caution in cementation processes.
+Recent research has shown that dental professionals often use significantly more cement than necessary, emphasizing the need for caution in cementation processes Exploring Implant Crowns.

 To address the issue of excess cement in cement-retained implant crowns, the idea of a duplicated abutment method has been proposed.
 This technique has been effective in removing excess cement, with studies reporting an average removal rate of 99%.
 The duplicate abutment method involves creating a duplicate of the custom abutment impression material, helping prevent complications associated with residual cement.